 PG Diploma (Science) in Business Data Analytics.

 Hibernia College communicates its values clearly in its Institutional Profile Report and ISER.
-These values shape decision-making processes, actions and behaviours and focus on ‘Flexible learning (Changing student profile, pathways to success, Student Engagement, Creativity, Alternatives), Student-centred (Student success, personalised learning, supportive community, student at the core of the mission); Innovation (Blended learning, Collaborative, Adaptive Learning, GenAI), and Inclusive (Geographical Access, Transformative Experiences, Empowering Students, UDL).
+These values shape decision-making processes, actions and behaviours and focus on flexible learning (changing student profile, pathways to success, student engagement, creativity, alternatives), student-centred learning (student success, personalised learning, supportive community, student at the core of the mission); innovation (blended learning, collaborative, adaptive learning, GenAI), and inclusive learning (geographical access, transformative experiences, empowering students, UDL).

 The institution’s mission statement is as follows: 'through the use of transformative educational approaches to make high quality education widely available to a diverse learner population’.
 This signifies the institution’s commitment to making a positive contribution to Ireland's National Access Plan.
 The strategic objectives, as stated in its ISER, are guided by four overarching themes: learner-centric education, sustainability, transformative technology and international reputation and growth.
 Overall, the values and mission of the institution align with their strategic objectives.

 That said, the institution’s alumni conveyed a more inspirational vision of the institution to the review team than the above, highlighting their deep pride and honour to be part of the Hibernia College community.
 They shared many remarkable insights into how their experiences at the institution had prepared them for their successful careers.
 These encompassed their insightful application of educational theory to diverse classroom settings, their valuable placement experiences, the collaborative environment of the institution, the strong relationships they have built as graduates, and their profound sense of ‘giving back’ to the broader institution community.
-Based on the uplifting alumni voice, the review team recommends that the institution strengthens its vision to clearly reflect its ambition and evident impact on its alumni.
+Based on the uplifting alumni voice, the review team recommends that the institution strengthen its vision to clearly reflect its ambition and evident impact on its alumni.

 Student and Staff profile